Hunt for medical supplies creates marketplace of desperation

 ANNAPOLIS, Md.
-(AP) — Cutthroat suppliers, shady middlemen, phantom shipments, prices soaring by the hour.
+(AP) — Shady middlemen, phantom shipments, prices soaring by the hour, goods flown in on a private plane.

-What sounds like an organized-crime thriller is actually the new world of government purchasing amid the coronavirus pandemic.
+What sounds like an organized-crime thriller is now the new reality for governors desperately trying to find the medical equipment their states need in the throes of a pandemic.
+With the federal stockpile dwindling fast, and the Trump administration limiting access to what’s left, state leaders are going to extraordinary measures on their own to secure faces masks, ventilators, gloves and other equipment essential to fighting the outbreak.

-Increasingly in recent days, governors across the U.S. have described in unbelievable terms the dog-eat-dog global marketplace they have had to navigate for the protective gear doctors, nurses and other front-line medical workers need as they brace for an expected wave of patients afflicted with severe cases of the new coronavirus.
+They’ve ventured into a global market-place one governor described as the “wild, wild, West,” only to compete against each other and their own federal government.
+They’ve watched the price of a ventilators double and masks go for 10 times their original price.
+They’ve turned to rich friends and businesses for help.
+Massachusetts Gov. Charlie Baker enlisted NFL owner Robert Kraft to send the Patriots team plane to China to retrieve over a million masks.

 “It is the greatest frustration,” said Maryland Gov. Larry Hogan, a Republican who heads the National Governors Association.
 “We have states out competing on the open markets with totally uneven distribution of these things, and now the federal government competing with us — and other countries competing against us — and then a very limited supply of all of these things and no real coordination of where it’s going.”